daniellebednarczyk/daniellebednarczyk.github.io/_posts/2023-09-27-Image-Manipulation-With-NumPy.md

 ---

 We're going to need to import some libraries and modules to load and display our images.
 The **io** package from the **skimage** library allows us to import an image.
 From the **Matplotlib** library we are going to import **pyplot** as plt, which is a fairly standard naming convention for that package.
-// TODO: make sure I used package/library/module properly there

 ```python
 import numpy as np